Arizona’s ERIC Program Works to Improve Access to Emergency InformationPosted on by

 Trial by Fire

-The pilot of the ERIC program was a literal trial by fire.
-In 2017, ERIC interpreters and CART providers deployed in response to one flood and nine wildfires, where long hours, limited supplies, and sleeping in tents are the rule, not the exception.
+The pilot year of the ERIC program was a literal trial by fire.
+In 2017, ERIC interpreters and CART providers deployed in response to one flood and nine wildfires, where long hours, limited supplies, and sleeping in tents are the rule.

 Know Your Community